 Cumberland Plateau Salamander

-Description: A medium salamander (3.75 to 6.75 inches in length) has a black dorsum with small white spots that increase in size on the sides.
-The belly is uniformly slate gray transitioning into a lighter chin.
+The Cumberland Plateau Salamander, Plethodon kentucki, is found only in the northern section of the Cumberland Plateau along the Tennessee-Kentucky border.
+It is a medium salamander (3.75 to 6.75 inches in length) has a black dorsum with small white spots that increase in size on the sides.
+The belly is uniformly slate gray, transitioning into a lighter chin.

 Habitat: Primarily occurs in steep-sloped mature hardwood forests with sandstone or shale underneath; yet can be found in a variety of woodland habitats such as moist ravines, rock crevices, and cave entrances.

-Diet: Range of invertebrates such as mites, flies, spiders, snails, beetles, and ants.
+Diet: A range of invertebrates such as mites, flies, spiders, snails, beetles, and ants.

 Breeding information: Adults breed during late summer through fall.
 Females lay 9-12 eggs in underground cavities and remain with them until they hatch.
 Hatchlings emerge as miniature adults without going through the larval stage.